OcaJoy/AIConfigurableAntenna/docs/source/software.rst

 - ``long ant_ENC = 0;``: Contains the main antenna encoder value (Positive values are how many steps the motor has rotated counter-clockwise)

 - ``long ref_ENC = 0;``: Contains the reflector antenna encoder value (Positive values are how many steps the motor has rotated counter-clockwise)

+- ``float c = 299792458;``: Contains the speed of light in meters, used for calculating the required length of a single dipole with a given frequency

+- ``float AntennaLengthMIN = 5.7;``: Contains the minimum length of the main antenna in centimeters

+- ``float coversionValue = 0.01;``: Conversion value used to convert the length needed in centimeters to steps needed

 4.5.
 Function Definitions
 ~~~~~~~~~~~~~~~~~~~~~~~~~